duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/4_4_debug_reflash_mc.md

     duckiebot $ cd fw-device-hut
     duckiebot $ sudo cp _avrdudeconfig/avrdude.conf /etc/avrdude.conf

-Then test the avrdude and set the fuses (these are some low-level settings, which just have to be set once) with:
+Then test the avrdude and set the fuses (these are some low-level settings, which are set only once) with:

     duckiebot $ make fuses

-If the command was successful, namely, the connection to the microcontroller works and the fuses were written, the output looks like:
+If the command is successful, the connection to the microcontroller works, and the fuses are written.
+The output looks like this:

     avrdude: verifying …
     avrdude: 1 bytes of efuse verified